What Size Heat Pump? (and lots more besides!)

 Simply put, the bigger the difference between outside design temperature and target indoor temperature, the bigger the calculated heat loss will be.
 Makes sense right?

-Once you have the heat loss for all the rooms you add all those up and this will give you the total heat loss for the property at design temperature and your target indoor temperature.
+Once you have the heat loss for all the rooms you add all those up and this will give you the total heat loss for the property at design outdoor temperature and your target indoor temperature.

 As a real world example, here are the results of the room by room survey undertaken for me by Damon Blakemore Plumbing Heating and Renewables (Heating Installer of the Year for Yorkshire and National runner-up 2022).